Former Madison County Jail Now Offers Handmade Gifts

-WINTERSET, Iowa- As Christmas shopper search for that just right gift, some around Winterset have discovered a place where hand-made gifts can be found, behind bars.
+WINTERSET, Iowa- As Christmas shoppers search for just the right gift, some around Winterset have discovered a place where hand-made gifts can be found, behind bars.

 The First Avenue Collective is located in the former Madison County Jail.
-Sandra Geronimo, and Sarah Reed moved here four years ago for the chance to open this shop.
+Sandra Geronimo and Sarah Reed moved here four years ago for the chance to open this shop.

 “People who come to the jail who have either worked here or lived here or been incarcerated here, and be able to share their stories,” said Reed.